Church Educational System: Chile

 Shortly after the first mission was organized in Chile in 1961, Dale Harding became the superintendent of two elementary schools in La Cisterna and Vina del Mar, which were opened in March 1964.
 Rather than use the traditional lecture-exam format, teachers varied their teaching methods to include group work and in-service training.
 After the first year, all the children passed their government-administered end-of-year exams, with many performing very well.
 In 1967, Lyle J. Loosle became the new superintendent.
 Under his leadership, volunteers supported new elementary schools in Nunoa and Talcahuano.

 In 1970, the Church Board of Education approved the purchase of a Catholic school near Santiago.
 Later that year, Salvador Allende, a Marxist, was elected as president, and Church members were uncertain about the future of the LDS Church and Church schools.
 The minister of education requested using a church building for another session of schooling.
 In response, Loosle increased enrollment to ensure that the schools were always operating at full capacity.
 Kindergartens operated in LDS chapels in Arica, Inquique, and La Calera to keep them from being used by the government for other purposes.
 After Allende was overthrown, the kindergartens closed.

 In 1972, Jorge Rojas, the new superintendent from Mexico, dismissed two non-member teachers and made other reforms.
 Other teachers formed a union to protest new policies.
 Loosle was asked to return as superintendent after Church headquarters reassigned Rojas to a school in Mexico.
-Loosle dismissed teacher's union leaders when they refused to resign.
+Loosle dismissed teachers' union leaders when they refused to resign.
 The union leaders demanded reinstatement.
 Loosle asked teachers to repent of their unionization; some union members left the school, while others left the union.
 Loosle rehired some of the union leaders.
 In 1973, Beningno Pantoja Arratia became the new superintendent, and he made several reforms, including requiring ecclesiastical interviews.
 In 1970, Neal A. Maxwell became the Church Commissioner of Education, a new position overseeing Church schools, seminaries, and institutes.
 A 1971 policy from Maxwell stated that non-religious education should only be provided by the Church when "other educational systems are nonexistent, seriously deficient or inaccessible to our members."
 Chilean church schools started to close in 1977, with the Church's growth and adequate public schools given as reasons for closure.
 By 1981, Church schools had completely closed in Chile, Peru, Bolivia, and Paraguay.